nishants/mirage/README.md

 # Mirage

-This is a framework for quickly stubbing a RESTful service.
+ - This is a framework for quickly stubbing a RESTful service.

-It has two main features:

-1. Defining a webserver purely on basis of request/response json contracts.
+ - Defining a webserver purely on basis of request/response json contracts.

-2. Json templates.
+ - Parsing JSON templates, based on request body/path/query params.

 ## JSO-NG

-JSO-NG is a templating language for serving json content.
+ - JSO-NG is a templating language for serving json content. \
-It is inspired by the notion of html templates (handlebar, angular etc).
-It extends the notion of compiling html templates (driven by in memory objects) to json.
+ - It extends the notion of compiling html templates to json.

 ## So what can you do with this ?